-The aim of this local enhanced service is to build on the previous work undertaken in the engagement of the enhanced services which ran from 1 January 2009 to 31 March 2011, and 1 April 2011 to 31 March 2012.
+The aim of this local enhanced service is to build on the previous work undertaken in the engagement of the enhanced services which have run since 1 January 2009.
 Evidence demonstrates the prevalence of hazardous and harmful drinking and shows that short, evidence-based, structured conversations about alcohol consumption with a patient that seeks in a non-confrontational way to motivate and support the individual to think about and/or plan a change in their drinking behaviour can reduce patient alcohol consumption and reduce their risk of harm.